meistens/meistens/README.md

 ## About Me
 - The name's David Mebo
 - Back-end Developer with some front-end knowledge
-- DEFINITELY a He (or whatever straight males are called these days) if you are wondering on how to address me, or just call me Dave
+- DEFINITELY a He (or whatever straight males are called these days) if you are wondering on how to address me, or just call me Dave (and no, i'm not that Dave)
 - Working on myself (it almost never ends, the learning)
 - Building a few web apps and production-grade APIs for the business world.